typoes/harry-potter-gen-z/book_1/chapter_2.md

 The snek suddenly opened its beady eyes.
 Slowly, v slowly, it uppied its head until its eyes were on a level wit Harry's.

 It winked.

+Harry stared.
+Then he peeped quickly around to see if anyone noticed him being sus.
+Fortunately, nope.
+He looked back at the snek and winked, too.

+The danger noodle jerked his head towards Uncle V and Dudley, then upped his eyes to the ceiling.
+It gave Harry a look that said no cap: "I get that totes non stop".

+"Yeah, rel", Harry murmurred through the glass, though he wasn't sure the snek could hear him.
+"It sure is real pain in the ass".

+The danger noodle nodded vigorously.

+"Where d'you come from, anyway?"
+Harry asked.

+The snake upped his tail and bonked a little sign next to the glass.
+Harry eyed at it.

+_Boa Constrictor, Brazil_

+"Was it nice there?"

+The boa thingy bonked the sign again and Harry read on: _This danger noodle was bred in the zoo_.
+"Yeah, right - so you've never been to Brazil?"

+As the snek shook its head, a devilish screech behind Harry yeeted both of them.
+"DUDLEY!
+MR D!
+COME AND LOOK AT THIS NOPE ROPE!
+SEE WHAT IT'S DOING, NO CAP!"

+Dudley youinked himself towards them fast AF

+"Fuck away, bitch", he said, yeeting Harry out of his way.
+Caught by surprise, Harry fell hard on the concrete floor.
+What came next happened fast AF, so no one knew WTF - one sec, Piers and Dudley were leaning right up close to the glass, the next, they were yeeted in with screeches of horror.

+Harry sat up and gasped; the glass front of the danger noodle's tank cancelled itself.
+The snek was uncoiling itself rapidly, slithering out on to the floor - people throughout the nopey nope section screamed and started running to the exits.

+As the snek slid swiftly past him, Harry could say, he no cap heard a low, hissing voice say "Brazil, here I come ... thx, bro".

+The keeper of the nopey nope section was in shock.

+"But the glass", he kept saying, "did it just cancel itself"?

+The zoo director himself made Aund Petunia a cuppa strong sweet tea while he apologized over and over again.
+Piers and Dudley could only gibber.
+Harry could say, no cap, the snek hadn't done anything except snap playfully at their heels as it passed, but by time thay were all back in Uncle V's whip, Dudley was telling them how it had prolly bitten of his leg, while piers was saying, no cap, it had tried to squeeze him to unalivement.
+But worst of all, for Harry at least, was Piers calming down enough to say "Harry was having a chat to it, Harry, no cap?"

+Uncle V waited until Piers was safely out of the house before yeeting himself at Harry.
+He was so angry, he could hardly speak.
+He managed to say "Go - cupboard - stay - no meals", before he collapsed into a chair and Aunt P had to run and get him a large brandy.

+Harry lay in his dark cupboard much later, wishing he had a watch.
+He didn't know what time it was and he couldn't be sure, the Dursleys were catching z's already.
+Until they were, he couldn't risk sneaking to the kitchen for some food.

+He'd lived with the Dursleys almost ten years, like an eternity, as long as he could remember, ever since he'd been a tiny boi and his parents were unalived, when they wrecked their whip.
+He couldn't remember being in the whip with his parents, whey they were unalived.
+Sometimes, when he strained his memory during eternities in his cupboard, he came up with a sus vision: a blinding flash of green light and a burning pain on his forehead.
+This, he supposed, was the crash, though this green light looked sus.
+He coulnd't remember his parents at all.
+His aunt and uncle never spoke about them, and of course he was forbidden to ask questions.
+There were no photos of them in the house.

+When he had been smoler, Harry had dreamed and dreamed of someone yoinking his out of the house, but it had never happened; the Dursleys were his only fam.
+Yet sometimes he thought (or prolly hoped) that strangers in the streets seemed to know him.
+Very sus people they were, too.
+A smal guy in a violet top hat had bowed to him once while out shopping with aunt P and Dudley.
+After asking Harry furiously if he knew the guy, Aunt P had yoinked then out of the shop without buying anything.
+A wild-looking old woman dressed all in green had waved merrily at him once on a bus.
+A bald man in a long AF purple coat had actually shaken his hand in the street the other day and then walked away without a word.
+The sussest thing about all these people was the way they seemed to be cancelled the second Harry tried to eye more closely.

+At sql, Harry had no one.
+Everybody knew that Dudley's gang hated that sus HP in his big ass clothes and broken glasses, and nobody liked ti disagree with Dudley's gang.